gwsnr: A Python package for efficient signal-to-noise ratio calculations of gravitational waves: Acknowledgements

 \section{Acknowledgements}

-The author gratefully acknowledges the substantial contributions from all who supported this research.
-Special thanks go to my academic advisors for their invaluable guidance and unwavering support.
-The interactions with my research colleagues have greatly enriched this work.
-The Department of Physics at The Chinese University of Hong Kong is acknowledged for the Postgraduate Studentship that made this research possible.
-Thanks are also due to the LIGO Laboratory for the computational resources, supported by National Science Foundation Grants No.~PHY-0757058 and No.~PHY-0823459.
+Hemantakumar Phurailatpam acknowledges the Department of Physics at The Chinese University of Hong Kong for the Postgraduate Studentship that facilitated this research.
+Hemantakumar Phurailatpam and Otto A. Hannuksela acknowledge support from the Research Grants Council of Hong Kong, Project Nos.
+CUHK 14304622 and 14307923, the start-up grant from The Chinese University of Hong Kong, and the Direct Grant for Research from the Research Committee of The Chinese University of Hong Kong.
+The authors also thank the LIGO Laboratory for computational resources, supported by National Science Foundation Grants No.~PHY-0757058 and No.~PHY-0823459.